lauracmurphy/image-analysis-python-napari/learners/reference.md

 This results in 3D, 4D, or even 5D images.
 Tools like Napari are built to work with n-dimensional image data.

 ### Channels
-Each channel represents a different signal or fluorophore, captured using specific excitation and emission settings (e.g., DAPI for nuclei or GFP-tagged proteins).
-These are usually stored as separate grayscale images and can be visualized together as composite images.
+Each channel represents a different signal or fluorophore, captured using specific excitation and emission settings (e.g. DAPI for nuclei or GFP-tagged proteins).
+These are usually stored as separate greyscale images and can be visualised together as composite images.
 Different channels are often analysed separately, depending on what they label.

 ### Brightness and Contrast
 Brightness and contrast settings determine how intensity values are mapped to your screen.
-You usually set a display minimum and maximum and for a linear grayscale look up table intensities below the minimum will appear black, above the maximum appear white, and values in between are scaled accordingly.
-These adjustments affect only the display, making things appear brighter or giving them more contrast.
-The underlying data is not affected by this.
+You usually set a display minimum and maximum; for a linear greyscale lookup table, intensities below the minimum will appear black, those above the maximum will appear white, and values in between are scaled accordingly.
+These adjustments affect only the display, making structures appear brighter or increasing contrast.
+The underlying data is not affected.

 ### File Formats
 Microscopy images come in a range of formats:
-- **Open formats** like `.tif` (TIFF) are commonly used and broadly supported by analysis tools.
+- **Open formats** such as `.tif` (TIFF) are commonly used and broadly supported by analysis tools.
-- **Proprietary formats** like `.nd2`, `.czi`, and `.lif` are produced by specific microscope systems and often contain embedded metadata.
+- **Proprietary formats** such as `.nd2`, `.czi`, and `.lif` are produced by specific microscope systems and often contain embedded metadata.

 When exporting images for analysis, use formats that preserve full bit depth and metadata.

 ### Metadata
-Metadata is "data about data" — it describes how to interpret the intensity grid.
-This includes pixel size (e.g., microns per pixel), z-step size, channel names, and microscope settings like exposure time or objective lens.
+Metadata is "data about data": it describes how to interpret the intensity grid.
+This includes pixel size (e.g. microns per pixel), z-step size, channel names, and microscope settings such as exposure time or objective lens.
 Metadata is essential for accurate measurements and reproducibility, especially in 3D or time-lapse datasets.

 ### Noise and Convolution
-All microscopy images contain **noise** — random fluctuations in pixel values that do not reflect the actual structure of the sample.
+All microscopy images contain **noise**: random fluctuations in pixel values that do not reflect the actual structure of the sample.
 Common sources include:
-- **Shot noise** from the light detection process,
+- **Shot noise** from the light detection process
-- **Electronic noise** from the detector,
+- **Electronic noise** from the detector
-- **Background autofluorescence** from the sample or mounting media.
+- **Background autofluorescence** from the sample or mounting medium

-**Convolution** in microscopy refers to how light from a single point in the sample spreads into a shape called the **point spread function (PSF)** due to diffraction and optical limitations.
+**Convolution** in microscopy refers to how light from a single point in the sample spreads into a shape called the **point spread function (PSF)**, due to diffraction and optical limitations.
 This blurs the image and limits resolution.
-Many image processing steps aim to reverse or account for this effect and the effect of noise.
+Many image processing steps aim to reverse or compensate for the effects of both convolution and noise.

 ### Filters
 Filters are used to reduce noise, enhance contrast, or correct illumination.
-Common examples:
+Common examples include:
-- **Gaussian blur**: smooths the image by averaging nearby pixels.
+- **Gaussian blur**: smooths the image by averaging nearby pixels
-- **Median filter**: removes speckle noise while preserving edges.
+- **Median filter**: removes speckle noise while preserving edges
-- **Background subtraction**: removes uneven illumination using techniques like rolling ball or difference of Gaussians.
+- **Background subtraction**: removes uneven illumination using techniques such as rolling ball or difference of Gaussians

-These filters can improve the performance of downstream analysis like segmentation.
+These filters can improve the performance of downstream analysis such as segmentation.

 ### Segmentation
-Segmentation is the process of identifying and outlining objects of interest (e.g., nuclei, cells, vesicles).
-It’s a key step in quantitative image analysis.
+Segmentation is the process of identifying and outlining objects of interest (e.g. nuclei, cells, vesicles).
+It is a key step in quantitative image analysis.
 Approaches include:
-- **Thresholding** is the process of deciding which pixels belong to the object or background based on their intensity.
+- **Thresholding**: the process of deciding which pixels belong to the object or background based on their intensity
-- **Binarisation** is the result of thresholding — it converts the image into two values (typically 0 and 1) where one represents the object and the other the background.
+- **Binarisation**: the result of thresholding; this converts the image into two values (typically 0 and 1), where one represents the object and the other the background
-- **Watershed**: splits touching objects based on shape/topography.
+- **Watershed**: splits touching objects based on shape or topography
-- **Semantic segmentation**: labels each pixel according to class (e.g., cell vs. background).
+- **Semantic segmentation**: labels each pixel according to class (e.g. cell vs background)
-- **Instance segmentation**: detects and labels each object individually.
+- **Instance segmentation**: detects and labels each object individually
-- **Deep learning-based tools**: [Cellpose](https://www.cellpose.org/), [StarDist](https://github.com/stardist/stardist), and [Instanseg](https://github.com/instanseg/instanseg) use pre-trained neural networks to perofrm instance segmentation.
-They can often give good results of complex or low-contrast images that are very difficult to segment usuing traditional image processing methods.
+- **Deep learning-based tools**: [Cellpose](https://www.cellpose.org/), [StarDist](https://github.com/stardist/stardist), and [Instanseg](https://github.com/instanseg/instanseg) use pre-trained neural networks to perform instance segmentation.
+These tools can often give good results on complex or low-contrast images that are difficult to segment using traditional image processing methods.

 ## Python syntax primer